 There is no “typical” iBme participant.
 Our participants are a diverse group in many ways.
 Some are not religious, others are Buddhists, while others may identify Christian or Jewish or Muslim.
 Some are musicians, others are artists and theater fans, some are athletes, others are outdoorsy types.
 About 1 in 3 of our participants identify as LGBTQIA.
 About 1 in 4 of our participants identifies as being a person of color, biracial, or multiracial.
 The thing tying all of our participants together is that they are all humans looking to de-stress, connect more with themselves, and create community with like-minded peers.

-The age range for teen retreats is 15–19.
+The age range for teen & young adult retreats is 15–25.